-For schemes between £50k and £363k, we have introduced additional controls.
+For schemes below the threshold, we have introduced additional controls.

-- 1. if in-house delivery is identified as the preferred option for a water supply-demand scheme, then the business panel must complete a form justifying why this represents the best value for customers.
-This is then reviewed by our procurement team, and is filed for future reference.
-The form will be made available to unsuccessful third-party bidders upon request. - 2. no one from the 'Business Head panel' (see Figure 3 total value tendered split by scheme size) can be a part of the team who would deliver the in-house option (if in-house delivery is an option).
+- If in-house delivery is identified as the preferred option for a water supply-demand scheme, then the business panel must complete a form justifying why this represents the best value for customers.
+This is then reviewed by our procurement team and is filed for future reference.
+The form will be made available to unsuccessful third-party bidders upon request. - 2.
+No one from the 'Business Head panel' can be a part of the team who would deliver the in-house option (if in-house delivery is an option).